slauger/hcloud-okd4/README.md

 # okd4-hetzner

-Deploy OKD4 on Hetzner Cloud.
+Deploy OKD4 (OpenShift) Hetzner Cloud with Hashicorp Packer and Terraform.

+Example code for Terraform follows as soon as possible.

 ## Current version